 Will the TagVault Pet survive my dog jumping into a lake?

 Yes, assuming jump depth stays under 1 meter and total swim duration stays under 30 minutes.
-Most dog leaps into freshwater swim zones meet both criteria.
 Check the holder tightness weekly; loosening from collar shake-off is the most common failure point.

 Can I take an AirTag in TagVault Pet swimming with me?